 - The AV Adjudication is now entering its fifth year, and the reduction to the native safe yield is in its third year.
 The District's native groundwater right is 2,769.63 AF.
-The District's 2019 groundwater rights totaled 7,986.67 AF without the prior year's Carryover Rights. - The 2020 water resources plan is tentative at this point.
-Precipitation in the area that contributes to the State Water Project is currently at 54% of average and the SWP allocation is currently only 15%.
+The District's 2019 groundwater rights totaled 7,986.67 AF without the prior year's Carryover Rights.
+The District's 2020 groundwater rights are approximately 8,188 AF and 9,465.83 AF of Carryover production rights from 2019 for a total groundwater production right available to the District of 17,653.96 AF. - The 2020 water resources plan is tentative at this point.
+Precipitation in the area that contributes to the State Water Project is currently at 62% of average and the SWP allocation is currently only 15%.
 This provides the District approximately 4,700 AF.
 Another 2,000 AF is anticipated from Littlerock Reservoir.
-The District is also exploring other water sources including the SWP Dry Year Program and Yuba Accord Water.
-These efforts, along with the District's available groundwater rights, will lessen any needed conservation needed by our customers if the winter continues to be dry.
+The District is also exploring other water sources including the Yuba Accord Water, water stored in Willow Springs Groundwater Bank, and carryover SWP from 2019.
+These efforts, along with the

+District's available groundwater rights, will lessen any needed conservation needed by our customers if the winter continues to be dry.

-The following graphs show the 2019-2020 water year that is beginning to recover and current reservoir storage as of Tuesday, March 17, 2020.
+The following graphs show the 2019-2020 water year that is beginning to recover and current reservoir storage as of Monday, May 18, 2020.